 A More Immersive Digital Workplace

-In order to understand how the digital workplace will look it make sense to look at what has happened during the pandemic: Workers have increasingly been able to work from home, long-standing working rules needed to be reinvented, and work-related tasks that have previously only been done in-person, are now held digitally.
+In order to understand how the digital workplace will look, it makes sense to look at what has happened during the pandemic: Workers have increasingly been able to work from home, long-standing working rules needed to be reinvented, and work-related tasks that have previously only been done in-person, are now held digitally.

 Attending conferences and running successful projects sounded unrealistic in the past and is nowadays part of the daily routine for a large part of the workforce.
 In fact, it is projected that hybrid or fully-remote working models are here to stay.